voc/voctomix/doc/voctocore/configuration.rst

    Background source names, enables multi-background mode.
    Example: ``bg_fs,bg_sbs``

+   If this list is omitted but a ``[source.background]`` section exists, voctocore automatically uses that single background for all composites.

 ``videocaps``
    GStreamer caps string for the video format of the mix.
    Default: ``video/x-raw,format=I420,width=1920,height=1080,framerate=25/1,pixel-aspect-ratio=1/1``